Distance Computer Comfort

 - You are able to communicate independently (verbally or augmented)

-- Free online computer skills tutoring
+- Free computer, tablet, and smartphone skills tutoring

 - Ongoing technical support

 You will be matched with a tutor to work, once a week for up to two hours, on your own self-determined goals.
 You can learn to use:

 - Microsoft Office (Word, Excel, PowerPoint)